Scaling law for the size dependence of a finite-range quantum gas: Quantum gas with finite range potential

 and

 As a consequence, the relative error of the model satisfies the following scaling law

 with $\delta\approx R_0/L$ for sufficiently large $N$.
-Such a scaling law can be a practical tool for a quick estimate of the required minimal size of the system for which the corresponding thermodynamic accuracy is within a given threshold.
-This concept may be useful beyond the field of computational calculations where usually one starts from small systems' size and then upgrades it, depending on the computational resources available.
-In fact, the criterion may be used to estimate \emph{a priori} how small a system could be to assure a bulk response and thus use, if possible, smaller samples than the ones currently used.
+Such a scaling law can be a practical tool for a quick estimate of the required minimal size of the system for which the corresponding thermodynamic accuracy is within a given threshold. {The only relevant quantity is the characteristic spatial scale of the potential, while the sign of the potential, for example, does not enter into the game.
+Overall, the simplicity of the criterion can only provide a rough estimates and trends.
+The approach may be nevertheless useful beyond the field of computational calculations where usually one starts from small systems' size and then upgrades it, depending on the computational resources available.} In fact, the criterion may be used to estimate \emph{a priori} how small a system could be to assure a bulk response and thus use, if possible, smaller samples than the ones currently used.

 In the regime of dilute gases as discussed in Ref.\citenum{revmodphys}, with $\rho=\frac{N}{L^{3}}=\frac{10^{-6}}{R_{o}^{3}}$ (i.e., the average particle-particle distance is much larger than the interaction range), the criterion above is not really needed.
 In fact few particles in a very large volume are sufficient to describe the essence of the bulk properties.
 However for medium and high density gases, e.g., $\frac{N}{L^{3}}=\frac{10^{-\alpha}}{R_{o}^{3}}; \alpha\le 3$, the physical relevance of finite-size effects, measured in terms of Eq.~\ref{scaling}, may be sizable and therefore has to be controlled by the computational set-up; for example, for a density of $\rho=\frac{1}{10^{3}R_{0}^{3}}$ for $N=150$ one has: $q\approx 1\%$, however, at the same density for $N=10$ one has $q\approx 2\%$.
 This means that regarding the statistical consistency of representing the bulk, a small system is sufficient.